Budget Reduction Blueprint

 Jeffco has reached an important point in finalizing department-level reduction plans for the 2026–27 school year.
 This work reflects months of analysis, collaboration with department teams, and community input as part of the Budget Reduction Blueprint.

-Jeffco Public Schools is inviting community members to volunteer for the Partnership for Fiscal Sustainability — a working group that will explore potential opportunities for new local revenue through a possible Mill Levy Override ballot measure in November 2026.
+Jeffco Public Schools is inviting community members to volunteer for the spring 2026 Partnership for Fiscal Sustainability — a working group that will explore potential opportunities for new local revenue through a possible Mill Levy Override ballot measure in November 2026.

 This update includes an overview of stakeholder feedback, decisions regarding department budgets, the timeline for school budgeting and more information on opportunities to generate local revenue.